StarLadder Budapest Major 2025: Qualification

-Qualification

-Invites to the Major are distributed to each region according to their performance at Austin 2025, with the number for each region past Stage 1 determined by the number of teams of each region that advanced to the next Stage.
-The ten highest ranked European teams in the Valve Regional Standings (VRS) will be invited to Stages 2 and 3, with five in each, along with two Americas teams and one Asian team in each stage.
+Invites to the Major were distributed to each region according to their performance at Austin 2025, with the number for each region past Stage 1 determined by the number of teams of each region that advanced to the next Stage.
+The ten highest ranked European teams in the Valve Regional Standings (VRS) were invited to Stages 2 and 3, with five in each, along with two Americas teams and one Asian team in each stage.
 The distribution of Stage 1 invites remain the same as in Austin.

 The final VRS update determining invites was on 6 October 2025, with invites officially being sent on 8 October 2025.

-Invited teams
+Invites

 Below are the qualified teams for each region, based on their VRS standing as of 6 October 2025.